 The security and upkeep of a student-owned device is the responsibility of the student.
-Where possible, laptops should be engraved or labeled with the student’s name.
+Where possible, laptops should be engraved or labelled with the student’s name.
 Warranty – Most machines come with a 1-year warranty and a 3-year optional warranty.
 The majority of laptop warranties cover hardware problems that were not caused by the owner, such as defective keyboards, monitor problems or other issues with internal components.
-The laptop warranty generally covers the parts and labor for repairs.
+The laptop warranty generally covers the parts and labour for repairs.
 A warranty will not cover damage inflicted by the owner or someone else.

 Insurance – Most theft or damage will be covered by your existing home contents policy.
 Please check with your insurance provider that this is the case.
 Unfortunately, in most cases, an excess will apply so you will need to weigh up whether to make a claim.
 The owner of the device is responsible for insurance coverage.